Own-Data-Privateer/hoardy-web/tool/README.md

   - `-z, --zero-terminated`
   : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

+- updates to `--output`s:
+  - `--no-overwrites`
+  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default
+  - `--overwrite-dangerously`
+  : permit overwriting of old `--output` files under `DESTINATION`;
+    DANGEROUS! not recommended, importing to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

 - caching, deferring, and batching:
   - `--seen-number INT`
   : track at most this many distinct generated `--output` values; default: `16384`;